Marina Masatovic – born in the Netherlands (living in The Hague), with roots tracing back to the beautiful Croatia.

 a dance with light

 photography became a natural extension of my work – a way to hold ephemeral moments and translate them into visual stories.
-My love for classical ballet, where my artistic journey began, taught me that even the smallest movement can hold deep emotion – a philosophy that continues to guide my creative approach.
+My love for classical ballet, where my artistic journey began, taught me that even the smallest movement can hold deep emotion.
+That philosophy still guides my work today.
+Every creation is, in its own way, a quiet choreography.